+Analgesic an-al-jee-zik

+A medicine that helps relieve pain.

+Arthritis are-thry-tiss

-Analgesic an-al-jee-zik A medicine that helps relieve pain.
-Arthritis are-thry-tiss Inflammation of one or more joints.
+Inflammation of one or more joints.
 Rheumatoid arthritis means that the inflammation occurs mainly in the lining of the joints (the synovium).

+Corticosteroid core-tick-o-ster-oyd

+A type of medicine that is very effective in reducing inflammation.

+Dietitian die-et-ish-un

-Corticosteroid core-tick-o-ster-oyd A type of medicine that is very effective in reducing inflammation.
-Dietitian die-et-ish-un A health professional who can recommend what foods you should and shouldn't eat.
-DMARD dee-mard A range of medicines that are known as disease-modifying anti-rheumatic drugs.
+A health professional who can recommend what foods you should and shouldn't eat.

+DMARD dee-mard

+A range of medicines that are known as disease-modifying anti-rheumatic drugs.
 These help reduce damage to your joints as well as relieving symptoms.

+Exercise physiologist fizz-ee-o-lo-jist

+A health professional who can suggest an exercise program tailored to your health and ability.

+Inflammation in-fla-may-shun

-Exercise physiologist fizz-ee-o-lo-jist A health professional who can suggest an exercise program tailored to your health and ability.
-Inflammation in-fla-may-shun The body's response to damage or infection, which mistakenly attacks your joints in rheumatoid arthritis.
+The body's response to damage or infection, which mistakenly attacks your joints in rheumatoid arthritis.
 Inflammation can cause pain, swelling, warmth, redness and difficulty moving the joint.

+NSAID en-sayd

-NSAID en-sayd A group of medicines known as non-steroidal anti-inflammatory drugs.
+A group of medicines known as nonsteroidal anti-inflammatory drugs.
 These can reduce inflammation, swelling and joint stiffness.

+Occupational therapist occ-u-pay-shun-al theh-ah-pist

+A health professional who looks at your activities at home or work, then suggests changes or devices to make everyday life easier on your joints.

+Physiotherapist fizz-ee-o-ther-a-pist

+A health professional who uses treatments to keep your joints mobile, and can suggest exercises and devices for you to use at home.

+Podiatrist po-die-a-trist

-Occupational therapist ОТ A health professional who looks at your activities at home or work, then suggests changes or devices to make everyday life easier on your joints.
-Physiotherapist fizz-ee-o-ther-a-pist A health professional who uses treatments to keep your joints mobile, and can suggest exercises and devices for you to use at home.
-Podiatrist po-die-a-trist A health professional who can suggest changes to the way you walk or provide special shoe inserts, to take the strain off your joints and reduce pain.
-Rheumatologist roo-ma-tol-o-jist A doctor who is a specialist in treating problems of the joints.
+A health professional who can suggest changes to the way you walk or provide special shoe inserts, to take the strain off your joints and reduce pain.

+Rheumatoid Arthritis (RA)

+Is an autoimmune disease that causes pain and swelling of the joints.

+Rheumatologist roo-ma-tol-o-jist

+A doctor who is a specialist in treating problems of the joints.
 Your rheumatologist will probably start and review most of your medicines and treatments.